joaoarthurbm/arquitetura-de-software/content/notas-de-aula/introducao/slides-introducao.md

 ???

 Decisões arquiteturais são tomadas tendo como norte o atendimento a requisitos não-funcionais/ atributos qualitativos.

+<blockquote>The architecture you choose for your system dictates how quickly it runs, how secure it is, how available it is, how easy it is to modify, and many other nonfunctional factors, which we collectively term quality properties.
+Designing a system that exhib- its acceptable quality properties is a crucial part of your role as an architect.</blockquote>

 *Exemplo.* Optar por utilizar o MVC tem como motivação separar a lógica de negócio da apresentação e do fluxo da aplicação.
 Essa motivação tem uma razão de existir.
 É mais fácil manter e evoluir código cuja separação entre módulos é clara e cujos módulos são coesos.
 Ou seja, favorece a manutenabilidade.